 You can click here if you wish to read the details of the research.

-Sleep Helps Improve our Overall Health
+Sleep Helps Improve Our Overall Health

 Good sleep equals good health.
 According to SA Health, sleep is very important for our overall well-being.
-It is when many important functions take place that helps the body in physical recovery and repair.
+It is when many important functions take place that help the body in physical recovery and repair.

 It also helps support brain development, cardiac function, and body metabolism.
 And as well as support learning, improving memory, and mood.